Donald9307/QtMoney2023/README.md

 To run QtMoney2023 you must meet the following prerequisites:
   1. Be running a Linux distro (preferably Debian 11 or higher OS).
   2. Have installed Qt Creator version 9.0.2 or higher.
+You must register a Qt account at https://login.qt.io/register to obtain the opensource version of Qt Creator.
-  3. Have installed Qt6
+  3. Have installed Qt6.
+The free version link is https://www.qt.io-download-open-source, available from your Qt account.
   4. Have installed Sqlite3 database server.
+From a terminal session, issue $sudo apt install sqlite3
-  5. Have cmake version 3.5 or higher installed at /usr/bin
+  5. Have cmake version 3.5 or higher installed at /usr/bin.
+From a terminal session, issue $sudo apt install cmake
   6. Move money.sqlite3 database to your ~/Desktop folder

 Once prerequisites are met, build QtMoney2023.